-The project activities would involve the design, construction and operation of a 132/33 KV Sub-station.
-The key components of the project would include: 2 Nos 50 MVA oil cooled transformers, incoming and outgoing bays connecting to the transmission line, control room and residential quarters for JUSNL employees.
-Setting up of the sub-station would involve a permanent change in land use from presently wasteland to infrastructure.
+The project would involve the design, construction and operation of a 132/33 kV GSS.
+The key components of the project would include: two (2) Nos 50 MVA oil cooled transformers, incoming and outgoing bays connecting to the grid, control room and residential quarters for JSUNL employees.
+Setting up of the sub-station would involve a diversion of revenue forest land for industrial use.
 Construction activities are expected to cause temporary disturbances because of plying of vehicles in approach roads, site preparation involving cutting and filling of earth and soil, operation of construction machinery and equipment, and the involvement of a labour force.

-During operational phase, about 16-20 employees would be located at site.
-Resource use would comprise of about 9 KLD of water, to be sourced through a bore well at site.
-On a regular basis, small amounts of domestic waste and wastewater would be generated from the site.
-From time to time, minor amounts of hazardous waste would also be generated and would be disposed off in conformance to regulatory requirements.
+During operational phase, about 16 - 20 employees would be located at site.
+Resource use would comprise of about 8.4 KLD of water, to be sourced through bore well at site.
+On a regular basis, small amounts of domestic waste and wastewater would be generated from the site and would be managed through septic tank and soak pits.
+From time to time, minor amount of hazardous waste such as used oil, oil soaked cotton etc. would also be generated and would be disposed off in conformance to regulatory requirements.

-The baseline studies have profiled the environmental and social conditions of the site at Chakuliya Block and the study area of 2 kms around it.
+The baseline studies have profiled the environmental and social conditions of the proposed site and the study area of two (2) kms around it.
 The studies were designed to collect information from secondary sources and to obtain primary information through site visits and consultations with local communities and other related stakeholders.
-Overall, the baseline is reflective of the environmental and social landscape of the area and the East Singhbhum District.
-Site-specific environmental and social baseline is described in the Table below:
+Overall, the baseline is reflective of the environmental and social landscape of the area and the Simdega District.
+Site-specific environmental and social baseline is described in the following Table: